 There isn’t a one-size-fits-all answer to this question.
 Your dog or cat should be fully grown and healthy enough to undergo anesthesia.
 Two years is the ideal age for the first cleaning, particularly for small breeds.
 Reach out and we can discuss your specific pet and needs.

 According to the American Veterinary Dental College, most dogs and cats show signs of dental disease by the age of three.
 If left unchecked, common dental problems such as persistent bad breath can lead to severe dental disease.

 What can I expect from a Dr. Kelly’s Low-Cost dental procedure?

 Anesthesia is required to deep clean your dog’s teeth and prevent disease.

 First, for pets over 10 we will require pre-operative bloodwork.
-However, we do recommend bookwork for pets at any age but we understand this may create an additional unexpected cost.
+However, we do recommend pre operative bookwork for pets at any age but we understand this may create an additional unexpected cost.

-During the procedure, your we will monitor your dog’s vital signs and use special tools to polish the teeth and remove plaque and tartar from underneath the gums.
+During the procedure, we will monitor your pet’s vital signs and use dental instruments to polish the teeth and remove plaque and tartar from underneath the gums.